-The Indonesian Navy hopes to acquire new submarines by 2024 following negotiations this year between the country's defense ministry and several European companies, especially France and Germany.
+The Indonesian Navy hopes to acquire new submarines by 2024 following negotiations this year between the Ministry of Defence and several European companies, particularly those from France and Germany.

-On December 5, Indonesian Navy Chief of Staff Admiral Muhammad Ali said that the force has provided some input information, including technical specifications for the submarine purchase contract.
+On December 5th, Indonesian Navy Chief of Staff, Admiral Muhammad Ali, stated that the force had provided some input, including technical specifications, for the submarine purchase contract.

-Speaking at a press conference in Jakarta, Mr. Ali emphasized that European submarines are of quite good quality and the Indonesian Defense Ministry hopes to sign the contract next year.
+Speaking at a press conference in Jakarta, Ali emphasized that European submarines are of fairly good quality and the Indonesian Ministry of Defense hopes to sign a contract next year.

-The Indonesian Navy currently operates four submarines, including KRI Cakra-401, KRI Nagapasa-403, KRI Ardadedali-404 and KRI Alugoro-405, while the minimum requirement is at least 12 by the end of 2024.
+The Indonesian Navy currently possesses four submarines, including KRI Cakra-401, KRI Nagapasa-403, KRI Ardadedali-404, and KRI Alugoro-405, while the minimum requirement is at least 12 by the end of 2024.

-Indonesia is negotiating to buy submarines from European companies, including Scorpène-class submarines from France's Naval Group and Type 212 and Type 214 submarines from Germany's ThyssenKrupp Marine Systems (TKMS).
+Indonesia is negotiating to purchase submarines from European companies, including Scorpène-class submarines from France's Naval Group, and Type 212 and Type 214 submarines from Germany's ThyssenKrupp Marine Systems (TKMS).

-Naval Group CEO Pierre-Eric Pommellet flew to Indonesia on November 9 to meet with Deputy Defense Minister M. Herindra and discuss cooperation in the purchase of submarines.
+The CEO of Naval Group, Pierre-Eric Pommellet, flew to Indonesia on November 9th to meet with Deputy Defense Minister M. Herindra and discuss cooperation on submarine procurement.

 Source